commerceblock/mercury-docs/docs/web-lib/tutorial-web.md

 };
 ```

-Then add the components to the page:
+Then finally add these HTML components directly after the line:

 ```js
 <div className="card">